Hubbry Logo

 On February 28, 2014, the Home Radio network dropped its original format.

-By the end of 2015, Home Radio had fully transitioned into a dedicated Top 40 station, with Braggy Braganza stepping in as the new station manager.
+By the end of 2015, Home Radio fully transitioned into a Top 40 station, with Braggy Braganza stepping in as the new station manager.
 The station adapted a more contemporary slogan "The Music of Now", complemented by the catchphrase "The Home of the Millennials".

 That year also saw the launch of the innovative Aircheck 979, a student DJ search program that scouted and showcased talented student DJs from various schools and universities across the country.